garrandall/popular-music-data/tracks/say-you-really-want-me-kim-wilde.md

 Say you really need me
 Just me and no one else
 Say you really love me
-Ooh let me know it's true
+Ohlet me know it's true
 Say you really want me
 The way that I want you tonight